Bridging the time scales of single-cell and population dynamics: Introduction

 A unique advantage of studying balanced exponential growth in the microbial context is that high quality data are accessible at multiple scales of observation (sub-cellular, organismal and population level).
 In particular, the technology that we have recently developed for {\em C. crescentus} cells has the advantage that isolated single-cells in highly reproducible and unlimiting balanced-growth conditions can be observed with unprecedented statistical precision~\cite{2014-iyer-biswas-mz}; complementary approaches have been introduced by others for other organisms.
 Thus direct comparison between these single-cell experiments and bulk-culture measurements under the same growth conditions is possible.
-Here we develop a theory of microbial growth dynamics under balanced growth conditions and demonstrate its use for integrating data from both single-cell and bulk-culture measurements of {\em C. crescentus} cells to make specific predictions at both scales.

-A special feature of {\em C. crescentus} cells is that they divide asymmetrically: a stalked cell grows and divides into two distinct daughter cells: another stalked cell and a swarmer cell, which has to undergo an additional differentiation step before it transitions into a reproduction-capable stalked cell.
+A special feature of {\em C. crescentus} cells is that they divide asymmetrically.
+A replication-competent stalked cell (referred to here as a normal cell) grows and divides into two distinct daughter cells: another stalked cell and a reproductively quiescent swarmer cell, which must undergo an additional differentiation step before transitioning into a stalked cell.
 The division and differentiation steps are thus controlled by distinct stochastic waiting-time distributions (see Fig.~\ref{fig-schematic}).
-Therefore, we generalize the theory to include asymmetric division and derive a prescription for inferring this additional timescale (swarmer-to-stalked cell transition time) from the combination of population and single-cell data.
-Using our results, we examine scalings of all timescales with external parameters that control the balanced growth state.
-We combine these results to show how a simple measurement of the population growth rate in a given condition reveals the statistics of stochastic growth and division of individual cells under these conditions.
+Therefore, we generalize the theory to include asymmetric division.